East Lake Creek Retreat

-The nearby White River National Forest is home to terrific elk and deer hunting with one of the 3rd largest elk herds in the region.
+The nearby White River National Forest is home to terrific elk and deer hunting with the largest elk herd population in North America.

 The mountain retreat has just under a quarter of a mile of East Lake Creek river frontage.
-It is rare to find this amount of acreage up the valley, let alone acreage with coveted river frontage.
+It is hard to find this amount of acreage up the valley, let alone acreage with coveted river frontage.
 Not only are their opportunities for fishing on the creek, there is also a private fishing pond next to the main home.
 Although it is not currently stocked, the pond does include a pump and aerator for future fish populations and fish still find their way in from East Lake Creek.
 If you are looking for fishing off of the property, Eagle River is only a few minutes away and home to great dry fly fishing year round.

 East Lake Creek Retreat is not only a retreat for the owner but also the surrounding wildlife.
 The property has been home to mule deer, elk, moose, mountain lion, coyote and bear.
 The towering spruce trees are perfect habitat for populations of eagle, hawk, owl, and a Blue Herring that frequently visits the private pond.

 East Lake Creek Retreat has a quintessential layout for the equestrian buyer.
 The main barn includes four stalls and runs as well as a corral and multiple ditches.
 There are three acres of irrigated pasture on the east side of the road with potential for an additional 13 irrigated acres.
-Near the main home, there are seven acres of pasture fenced with post and fence next.
+Near the main home, there are seven acres of pasture fenced with post and rail fence.
 This pasture also has a newly installed underground irrigation system operating off a pump installed right off of East Lake Creek.
 As you leave the property you are only a few minutes from horseback riding trails in the neighboring Holy Cross Wilderness.

-It is very rare to find significant water rights this close to Edwards.
-The East Lake Creek Retreat has historical water rights for irrigation and other uses and, a private fishing pond.
+It is uncommon to find significant water rights this close to Edwards.
+The East Lake Creek Retreat has historical water rights for irrigation and other uses and a private fishing pond.
 All of the drinking water for the main house come from an underground spring well.